Total Solar Eclipse & Mexican Riviera 10-day cruise aboard Discovery Princess – April 3-13, 2024

 How it started and evolved

 I have not cruised on Princess before, however when I heard the Discovery Princess was doing a short cruise to the Mexican Riviera and would be in position to observe the 2024 Total Solar Eclipse, I booked a stateroom.
 This was over two years before the cruise was scheduled to sail, so the fares were attractively priced and included some extras.
-I have cruised very similar routes before, and since I had observed eclipses from ships before, I knew this would work well for me.
+I have cruised very similar routes, and since I had observed eclipses from ships before, I knew this would work well for me.
 The ports-of-call were pretty familiar, however I was keen to re-experience Mazatlan, and Manzanillo was a new port-of-call for me.

 Princess altered the itinerary about a year out, deciding to be at sea on eclipse day rather than docked in Mazatlan.
-They also switched the port calls to Manzanillo and Puerto Vallarta.
+They also switched the order of the port calls to Manzanillo and Puerto Vallarta.
 This caused no problems, since no ports were missed from the original booking, and being at sea on eclipse day meant they could move to avoid cloud cover.

 Costs